Anon-Planet/thgtoa/guide.md

 -   Mitigate online data leaks by being able to enforce strict network rules on Virtual Machines for accessing the network (such as passing through the Tor Network).

-# Appendix X: Using Tor bridges in hostile environments
+# Appendix X: Using Tor bridges in hostile environments:

 In some environments, your ISPs might be trying to prevent you from accessing Tor.
 Or accessing Tor openly might be a safety risk.